Planning on going glamping in Texas?

 Yep, that’s right, Texas is home to not one but two bubble domes for you to enjoy the night skies from.

-This time we have Hozhoni on the Hill Stardome Suite, a unique bubble that’s perfectly perched 101 feet over Horseshoe Bay to enjoy some of the best views of any glamping site in Texas.
+This time we have The Retreat on the Hill Stardome Suite, a unique bubble that’s perfectly perched 101 feet over Horseshoe Bay to enjoy some of the best views of any glamping site in Texas.

 Its huge private deck not only enjoys incredible views but also an outdoor star-soaking tub.